smcclab/smc-course/_assessments/03-solo-performance.md

 - Use external hardware controllers/sequencers/sound sources (apart from your computer keyboard and mouse) to control your piece.
 - Mix multiple recordings or create layers in video editing software.
 - Upload a 10 minute recording; you only get 3.5 minutes maximum.
+- Perform music created by others (e.g., covers of video game sound tracks) in your work

 ## Submission process {#submission-process}